 What is Unity Catalog and why is it critical for governance?Unity Catalog provides centralized governance across data and AI assets, with fine-grained access control, lineage, discoverability, and auditing across Databricks.

-How does Databricks build enterprise-grade security into the Lakehouse platform?Databricks integrates encryption (at rest and in transit), private networking, customer-managed keys, secret management, and compliance controls directly into the Lakehouse architecture.
+How does Databricks Data Governance build enterprise-grade security into the Lakehouse platform?Databricks integrates encryption (at rest and in transit), private networking, customer-managed keys, secret management, and compliance controls directly into the Lakehouse architecture.

 How does Databricks support regulatory compliance in CXO-friendly ways?Compliance is supported via documented frameworks, certifications (e.g. ISO, SOC 2 Type II), downloadable due diligence packages, and built-in compliance features.

-What is the Databricks AI Security Framework (DASF)?DASF is a structured, defense-in-depth framework for AI governance and security, simplifying collaboration across business, data, IT, and security teams.
+What is the Databricks AI Security Framework (DASF)?DASF is a structured, defense-in-depth framework for security and AI governance in Databricks, simplifying collaboration across business, data, IT, and security teams.

 How can trust and transparency be maintained across data teams?Unity Catalog enables access transparency with lineage tracking, data discovery tools, and collaboration across teams to build trust and shared understanding.